syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 {% endhighlight %}
 {% endtabs %}

-**Step 2:** Then, implement the [GetHighlightIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteSearchBehavior.html#Syncfusion_UI_Xaml_Editors_AutoCompleteSearchBehavior_GetHighlightIndex_Syncfusion_UI_Xaml_Editors_SfAutoComplete_Syncfusion_UI_Xaml_Editors_AutoCompleteSearchInfo_) method method of the `IAutoCompleteSearchBehavior` interface to initially select any item from the filtered list in the `AutoComplete` control drop-down.
+**Step 2:** Then, implement the [GetHighlightIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteSearchBehavior.html#Syncfusion_UI_Xaml_Editors_AutoCompleteSearchBehavior_GetHighlightIndex_Syncfusion_UI_Xaml_Editors_SfAutoComplete_Syncfusion_UI_Xaml_Editors_AutoCompleteSearchInfo_) method of the `IAutoCompleteSearchBehavior` interface to initially select any item from the filtered list in the `AutoComplete` control drop-down.
 The `GetHighlightIndex` method contains the following arguments.

 * [source](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html) - The owner of the search behavior, which holds information about `ItemsSource`, `Items` properties, and so on.
 * [searchInfo](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteSearchInfo.html) - Contains details about the filtered items based on the text entered in `AutoComplete` control.
 Using this list, you can selected item which is displayed in drop down list.